-I could very easily see this stock reach those marks as this fluid situation with China and Taiwan plays out.
-But by then it will be too late...
+I could very easily see this stock reaching those marks as this fluid situation with China and Taiwan plays out.
+But by then, it will be too late...
 Just during the time that it took me to put this presentation and research together ...
-We’ve already seen the stock jump over during Q4 of 2022...
+We’ve already seen the stock jump over 45% during the fourth quarter of 2022...
 And that’s only the very beginning of what I believe will be a 525% surge!
 The exponential gains are coming in 2023... but you must take action now!
 If you wait longer...
 Your once-in-a-lifetime opportunity to take advantage of this generational shift in technology could be over.
 This is where you are going to want to have your money as China’s plot unfolds.

 So click on the link below now...
-I look forward to welcoming you into our community of smart investors, To your success,
+I look forward to welcoming you into our community of smart investors.
+To your success,

 Karim Rahemtulla January 2023